salehahmed325/ai-devops-platform/central-brain/README.md

 *   **Data Storage**: Stores all ingested metrics in an AWS DynamoDB table for historical analysis and model training.
 *   **Alerting**: Sends alerts via Telegram when anomalies are detected.

+## Future Goals

+To become a fully capable AIOps tool, the `central-brain` will be enhanced with the following capabilities:

+*   **Advanced Anomaly Detection**: Implement more sophisticated machine learning models to detect a wider range of anomalies in metrics, logs, and traces.
+*   **Alert Correlation and Noise Reduction**: Group related alerts, suppress duplicates, and identify the root cause of incidents to reduce alert fatigue.
+*   **Automated Remediation**: Develop a framework for defining and executing automated actions to remediate common issues (e.g., restarting a service, scaling a resource).
+*   **Predictive Analytics**: Build models to forecast future resource utilization, predict potential issues, and assist with capacity planning.
+*   **ChatOps Integration**: Allow users to interact with the platform, query data, and trigger actions directly from chat applications like Slack and Microsoft Teams.

 ## Configuration

 The `central-brain` is configured via environment variables.
 These are set automatically by the Terraform deployment based on the created infrastructure and input variables.